mharrod/certusTAP/docs/getting started/index.md

 :material-star-circle-outline: **Review the framework** - If you want to broaden your understanding of Certus Tap and the design decisions taken by this community, then this is a great place to start.
 Take a look on the [framework](../framework/index.md) section for more information about what we plan to do!

-:material-star-circle-outline: **Join the community** - Prefer to enage and explore CertusTAP with others?
+:material-star-circle-outline: **Join the community** - Prefer to engage and explore CertusTAP with others?
 Then join in!
 Everything is public and open to friendly debate.
 Take a look on the [community](../community/index.md) section for more information about how you can get engaged with this initiative.